jaantollander/masters-thesis/content/40_results.md

 For example, significant differences between the rates of two OSTs indicate an unbalanced load.
 A problematic I/O pattern or insufficient file striping might cause the imbalance.
 File striping means Lustre segments the file data into multiple OSTs instead of storing all the data in a single OST.
-Please note that we use a logarithmic scale due to large variations in the magnitude of the rates.
+We use a logarithmic scale due to large variations in the magnitude of the rates.

 ![Total rates of open, close, mknod, and unlink operations from all compute nodes to each MDT. \label{fig:total-mdt-1}](figures/2022-10-27_mdt_compute_1.svg)